SAML Module

 This setting only works on these classes: AS3Receiver, AS3Sender, Atom, Client(3DS), FTP, FTPServer, IMAP, OFTPClient, SSHClient, SCP, Server(3DS), Sexec, SFTP, SFTPServer, SSHServer, TCPClient, TCPServer.

-Setting this setting to tells the class to use the internal implementation instead of using the system security libraries.
+Setting this configuration setting to tells the class to use the internal implementation instead of using the system security libraries.

 This setting is set to by default on all platforms.